Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

-Nitriding is a chemical process used to harden metal, typically steel or iron.
-It is often done to heat resistant steel used in high-temperature applications and steel used to make tools, though titanium and aluminum can be nitrided.
-The nitride alloys created from the nitriding process creates a layer with very high wear resistance.
+Nitriding is a chemical process used to harden metal—typically steel or iron.
+It is often done to heat-resistant steel used in high-temperature applications and steel used to make tools, though titanium and aluminum can also be nitrided.
+The nitride alloys created from the nitriding process create a layer with very high wear resistance.

 Nitriding is a thermochemical process.
-There are several different nitriding methods including gas nitriding, salt bath nitriding and plasma nitriding.
-In all of these cases, the case or outer layer of the steel is heated to 450 to 600 degrees Celsius while nitrogen is diffused into the substrate.
-This creates nitrides, a nitrogen alloy.
-The nitrogen itself is present at a level below 6 percent to guarantee the creation of g’-nitride or Fe4N, a brittle alloy that hurts part performance.
+There are several different nitriding methods including gas nitriding, salt bath nitriding, and plasma nitriding.
+In all of these cases, the case or outer layer of the steel is heated to 450–600 degrees Celsius while nitrogen is diffused into the substrate.
+This creates nitrides, or nitrogen alloys.
+The nitrogen itself is present at a level below six percent to guarantee the creation of g'-nitride or Fe4N, a brittle alloy that hurts part performance.

 Nitrocarburizing is a similar process to nitriding.
-The greatest difference between nitriding and nitrocarburizing is that it forces carbon into the surface layer of the metal.
+The greatest difference between nitriding and nitrocarburizing is that the latter forces carbon into the surface layer of the metal.
 Furthermore, nitrocarburizing can only be done to ferrous alloys like steel.
-Note that nitride steels typically have some carbon content, typically between 0.02% and 0.45%, though carbon steels can be nitrided.
+Note that nitride steels usually have some carbon content—typically between 0.02% and 0.45%, though carbon steels can also be nitrided.

 What Are the Benefits of Nitriding?

 The hardened material has a reduced risk of galling.
-It has a greater resistance to tempering, and it remains strong despite exposure to high temperatures.
-That’s one reason why nitrided steel is used in firearms, extruding dies, die-casting tools, plastic mold tools and forging dies.
+It has a greater resistance to tempering, and it remains strong when exposed to high temperatures.
+That’s one reason why nitrided steel is used in firearms, extruding dies, die-casting tools, plastic mold tools, and forging dies.

-Nitrided metal has better dimensional stability than other heat treated materials.
-The material has a lower fatigue notch sensitivity, as well.
+Nitrided metal has better dimensional stability than other heat-treated materials.
+Nitrided material has a lower fatigue notch sensitivity as well.

-Nitriding can be done to hollowed out metal pieces.
-This gives the hollowed out area of a part better mechanical support.
-This reduces the risk of cracking caused by elastic deformation, while nitrided parts are also less likely to deform in the first place.
+Nitriding can be done to hollowed-out metal pieces.
+This gives the hollowed-out area of a part better mechanical support.
+It also reduces the risk of cracking caused by elastic deformation, while nitrided parts are also less likely to deform in the first place.

 When Isn’t Nitriding the Best Option?

 While nitriding creates high surface hardness, it isn’t always going to be the best choice.
-For example, abrasive wear applications can still wear down the nitride steel.
+For example, abrasive-wear applications can still wear down 1nitride steel.
 High point loads may chip away the nitrided layer.
-However, nitrided steel is a good choice for adhesive wear applications.
+However, nitrided steel is a good choice for adhesive-wear applications.
 This is because the nitrided surface reduces friction while maintaining its corrosion resistance.

 © 2020 Tamara Wilhite